MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 Even if we understood the source and accuracy of stated MTTF estimates for disk drives, we would still not have information about individual sector failures within a drive that cause document failures, nor the relative frequencies of sector failures versus drive failures.

+- the appearances of the graphs, x, y, logs, 1% line, where is zero

+## A Few Words About the Graphs

+The graphs are generally structured as follows:

+- The X axis is the sector lifetime expressed as half-life.
+As half-life increases from left to right, the sector error rate, which is the inverse of lifetime, decreases.
+Trying to express the sector life as an error rate was found to be confusing because they are generally small fractions.
+- Sector half-life is stated in megahours.
+The range is typically from 2 or 3 megahours to 1,000 or 10,000 megahours.
+- The Y axis is the document failure rate, stated in percent of the collection size.
+The collection size is 10,000 documents.
+- The graphs include a horizontal line at the 1% level, that is, one per cent of the documents permanently lost in the simulation.
+- Except as noted, the duration of the simulation is ten years, which is nominally 100,000 hours.
+- Both axes on the graphs are drawn with logarithmic scales with base ten.
+Because some of the sampled numbers are actually zero, we have biased the loss rate numbers away from zero by a small amount.
+Typically, zero is rendered as 10 parts per million (ppm), which shows up as 0.001% on the graphs.
+This can be modified with a simple change in the code that draws the graphs; we have tried 1 ppm, also, and the visual results are very similar.

+- overview of software architecture
+- installation on AWS
+- how to model various scenarios

+A wide range of real-world threats may be modeled through varying the parameterization of the model

+- pointers to software how-to docs

+---

+where to these fit?

+- limitations

 ## A Few Words About the Graphs

 The graphs are generally structured as follows: